ENCCS/ju-systems-application-procedures/content/index.rst

 EuroHPC JU systems' access application procedures
 =================================================

-During this interactive tutorial we will:
+During this interactive tutorial we will learn about:

 #.
-Learn about different EuroHPC JU systems
+Different EuroHPC JU systems
 #.
-Learn about the different types of access modes to these systems
+The different types of access modes to these systems
 #.
-Learn about the internal review and evaluation procedures of the submitted applications
+The internal review and evaluation procedures of the submitted applications
 #.
-Learn the tips and tricks on how to fill in the access call application forms
+Tips and tricks on how to fill in the access call application forms

 .. prereq::